Small businesses often need more resources and a tight budget.

-While search engine optimization (SEO) is useful for businesses of all sizes, it can be especially helpful for those with limited resources.
-Just consider these reasons why:
+While search engine optimization (SEO) is useful for businesses of all sizes, it can be especially helpful for those with limited resources

-It is important to both search engines and people that your website is easy to navigate and contains the information they are seeking.
-Your bottom line may benefit from an increase in conversions from these highly-intent customers.
+It is important to search engines and people that your website is easy to navigate and contains the information they seek.
+Your bottom line may benefit from increased conversions from these highly-intent customers that view your content.

 The Importance of Local SEO

 For small businesses, local SEO is particularly important – potential customers are everywhere.

 Local SEO is improving a business’s online presence so that it shows up higher in search engine results for customers in the same area.